 You may be asked to put on a gown.

-You may be asked about your overall health or any medications you take.
+You may be asked about your overall health or any medicines you take.

 You will be asked to lie on a table, sit, or stand.

-With an x-ray of your chest or abdomen, you will have to take a deep breath and hold it for a few seconds.
+With an X-ray of your chest or belly, you will have to take a deep breath and hold it for a few seconds.

-Each exam requires at least 2 x-rays, You will need to move your body before each new x-ray.
+Each exam usually needs at least 2 X-rays.
+You will need to move your body before each new X-ray.

-Your doctor will discuss the test results with you during a follow-up appointment or over the phone.
+Your healthcare provider will discuss the test results with you during a follow-up appointment or over the phone.